Entering the European market for table grapes

 Size is determined by the weight of the bunch.
 The minimum bunch weight is 75 g, but it does not apply to packages intended for single servings.
 There is a tolerance of 10% on bunches not meeting size requirements.
 In each sales package, one bunch weighing less than 75 g is allowed to adjust the weight.

-- clamshells or punnets with heat-seal or flow pack, various sizes, for example, 10x500 g or 18x250 g in a box;
+- clamshells or punnets with heat-seal or flow pack in various sizes, such as 10x500 g or 18x250 g in a box;

 - carry bags with grape bunches between 4.5 kg and 9 kg.